Better tomorrow starts now

 Christina only offers Telehealth services at this time.

-Jenn’s special interest is in perinatal and postpartum mental health.
+Jenn is a Certified Perinatal Mental Health specialist.
 As a mother of two children, Jenn is passionate about helping women and supporting them through the process of conception, pregnancy, childbirth and parenting.
 Jenn also helps women with mental health issues related to pregnancy loss and/or complications.
 Jenn’s unique background includes 7 years of experience as a nanny, during which she helped several families with young children with their parenting needs.

 Jenn enjoys working with women going navigating life transitions and struggling with anxiety and/or depression.
 Jenn believes that self-parenting is a key component in living a healthy, balanced adult life.
 She connects with her clients through compassion and humor and uses her personal and professional experience to help each client find their inner strength and reach their individual goals.